 Cherubim (singular cherub) are the alien looking creatures appearing in the book of Ezekiel.
 The chubby little winged cupids are called putti (or putto in singular), and don't really have anything to do with biblical angels.

 In the entertainment industry, there are indie developers (short for independent) that create and release their own works without relying on a 3rd party to assist in their project, such as major developers or publishers.
 However, people often get meaning of indie movies/games/etc. wrong and think it means the product was made by people who did not have a lot of money.
 This also leads people to believe that indie developers that make a ton of money off of their work or use a major publisher to get their product out to the public have "sold out" to major corporations.
-In short, as long as a group of developers have total control over their creations and don't have anyone outside of their group influencing their work, then the developers are indie no matter who funds their projects.
+In short, as long as a group of developers have total control over their creations and don't have anyone outside of their group influencing their work, then the developers are indie, whether they are large or small, profitable or unprofitable.

 Someone born with reproductive organs that are intermediate between male and female is not transgender or a hermaphrodite, they are intersexed.
 A true hermaphrodite is an organism with functional male and female parts in the same body, that can reproduce as either: a condition which occurs naturally in earthworms or snails, but never in humans.